Prelab: Surface Anatomy of the Foot

-Lab 15 Primary Lab Objectives:
+Lab 17 Primary Lab Objectives:

 - Locate the abductor hallucis and abductor digiti mimini muscles of the foot, consider the homologies of these muscles to those in the hand.
 Identify the intrinsic flexor digitorum brevis.

-- Sever the extensor retinaculum and examine the extensor musculature on the dorsum of the foot.
+Sever the extensor retinaculum and examine the extensor musculature on the dorsum of the foot.
 Trace the dorsalis pedis artery on the dorsal surface of the foot.

 1. PLANTAR APONEUROSIS

 - Remove the skin and superficial fascia from the ankle and foot.

 - Expose the plantar aponeurosis that is just deep to the skin on the plantar surafce of the foot.